liBY900/WEDE502-PART-1/README.md

  The styling for images and the program grid layout was moved to the central style.css file to adhere to best practices.

+# Added Images on the website #

+Date: September 24,2025

+Description of Changes:
+ Added images for the shopping webpage and About page for the images of the team , and link the styling of the grids from style.css

 # Added a Login page #